microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 # Beginning development
 To get started, simply follow these steps

-> If you are new to to the Git workflow, [check out this introduction from Github](https://guides.github.com/activities/hello-world/).

 1. Fork the repository.
 Click on the "Fork" button on the top right of the page and follow the flow.
 1. Create a branch in your fork (off of the [mrtk_development](https://github.com/microsoft/mixedrealitytoolkit-unity/tree/mrtk_development) branch) to make it easier for you to isolate your fork.
     - For the legacy HoloToolkit use the [htk_development](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development) branch